MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/move-frs-staging-folder-to-different-drive.md

 ---
-title: How to reset the File Replication service staging folder to a different logical drive
+title: reset the File Replication service staging folder to a different logical drive
 description: Describes how to reset the File Replication service (FRS) staging folder to a different logical drive or folder for existing FRS replica members. ms.date: 09/08/2020
 author: Deland-Han